top of page

 What I did

-🔍 Conducting user research to uncover pain points
+• 🔍 Led user research to uncover friction points in the BYOD journey

 Tools Used: 🛠️ Figma, Miro, Google Meets, Google Docs